The product

 Policy-as-code

 The policy that authorizes an agent action is not a slide, a wiki page, or a guardrail that catches mistakes after the fact.
-It is code, reviewed by your team, deployed alongside the substrate, and enforced at the decisional event by the substrate itself.
-The agent does not run the action; the substrate runs the action when the policy permits it.
+It is code, reviewed by your team, deployed alongside Plexus.
+The substrate records the action and the outcome, attributable to the policy version that applied, and the record survives the action.
+Applying the policy at the decisional event is the role of the runtime, in active development.

 - Reviewable: pull-request review by your model-risk, compliance, and security functions.
 The version that authorized an action is the version the auditor reads.

-- Testable: the substrate runs the policy against representative actions before it lands.
+- Testable: the policy can be run against representative actions before it lands.
 Coverage of the decision space is a property of the policy.

-- Enforced where the action happens: not at an API gateway, not at a dashboard watching afterward, but at the moment of action.
+- Recorded where the action happens: not at an API gateway hours later, not at a dashboard watching afterward, but at the event itself.

-- The refusal is the record: a refused action is an attributed audit event showing the agent that attempted, the policy that refused, and the conflict.
+- When an action is refused, the refusal is recorded: an attributed audit event showing the agent that attempted and the outcome.

 03